-- 5.1 Where someone chooses to report their concerns anonymously this will be respected.
+- 5.1 The best way to raise a concern is to do so openly.
+Therefore whistleblowers will be encouraged to give their name when they raise a concern.
+Openness makes it easier for the Council to investigate the matter and obtain further information. - 5.2 If the whistleblower does not wish their name to be disclosed the Council will protect identities when concerns are raised, unless a disclosure is required by law. - 5.3 Where someone chooses to report their concerns anonymously this will be respected.
 All concerns raised will be treated in confidence.
 However, it should be noted that concerns expressed anonymously are less powerful and will only be considered at the discretion of the Council.
-In exercising this discretion, the factors to be taken into account would include: - i. the seriousness of the issues raised; - ii. the credibility of the concern; and - iii. the likelihood of confirming the allegation. - 5.2 Therefore anyone reporting an allegation will be encouraged to put their name to it as this will greatly assist with any subsequent investigation.
-Furthermore anyone making an allegation in good faith will not have their identity revealed by Internal Audit or the Council unless required to do so by a court of law or the police. - 5.3 It should be noted that if an allegation suggests criminal activity and the case is to be pursued by police, the identity of the person reporting the details may be important at a later date if criminal proceedings are to be pursued effectively.

-5.4 It should be noted that in some instances, the Council may not be able to proceed with internal disciplinary action without being able to disclose the name of the complainant.
+In exercising this discretion, the factors to be taken into account would include: - the seriousness of the issues raised; - ii. the credibility of the concern; and - iii. the likelihood of confirming the allegation from attributable sources. - 5.4 It should be noted that if an allegation suggests criminal activity and the case is to be pursued by police, the identity of the person reporting the details may be important at a later date if criminal proceedings are to be pursued effectively. - 5.5 It should be noted that in some instances, the Council may not be able to proceed with an internal investigation without being able to disclose the name of the complainant.
 Should the need arise, the individual will be asked if they wish to remain anonymous.